opeyemitechpro/my-projects/docs/index.md

 ---
 icon: material/home
-title: Start Here
+title: Start Here Now
 description: This is the Home Page
 subtitle: Start your navigation from here
-comments: true
+comments: false
 ---

 <figure markdown="1">